Proteins are nitrogen (N) rich macromolecules composed of one or more amino-acid chains.

 ⏩ To read also (Extract from "Fibres") : "Grass is not the panacea", or Why is young spring grass bad for horses?

 Numerous protein sources are used in horse nutrition, such as lucerne (alfalfa), milk proteins, oil cakes (soya, oil seed rape, etc.), or even mediocre by-products (millings, corn gluten feed, brewer’s grains etc.).

 To compensate for cereals being relatively poor in lysine, protein sources employed must be of top quality.
 Furthermore, proteins that have a high nutritional value, that is to say, with high levels of digestible protein and Lysine compared to the crude protein content, allow limitation of nitrogenous waste that is prejudicial to the organism.

-Thus we have made the choice to incorporate the best protein sources on the market: milk proteins, potato protein, and non-genetically modified soya bean meal (See table).
+Thus, we have made the choice to incorporate the best protein sources on the market such as milk proteins, potato protein, and non-genetically modified soya bean meal (See table).